 A 1968 graduate of the U.S. Naval Academy, he served in the U.S. Navy until 1981 holding several positions in the Navy nuclear program, including the position of chief engineer of a nuclear-powered submarine.
 In November 1998, Mr. Berg completed the Harvard Graduate School of Business’ Advanced Management Program and has a MDIV from Trinity Lutheran Seminary in Columbus, Ohio (1981).

-President of The Severn Leadership Group
+President and CEO of The Severn Leadership Group

 Prior to industry, Julie served over 20 years in the United States Navy, in the areas of information technology, space systems, and acquisition.
 She managed the lifecycle of IT programs ranging from $2M – $2B.
 Previous positions included: Navy Space Cadre Advisor, responsible for 1300+ Navy personnel working in space-related positions; Commander of the First Presidential Communications Command and Emergency Communicator for the President of the United States at the White House Communications Agency; and Senior Advisor to the Director of Signals Intelligence, at the National Reconnaissance Office.